 Valenza also made sure that the rest of her siblings knew who had power.
 The goblin was a redshirt here, combined with the innocent victim of monster and shark movies.
 He existed to show what Valenza could do and how dangerous she is.
 It was fun writing the scene.
 Everything that the heroes wouldn't do, not even Jyslyn, could be on display.
 I wouldn't be able to have a Valenza-led story, but having her make an appearance here did help me figure out what was happening behind the scenes a little.

-Friday, the Socratic method in action, in The Elf's Prisoner Chapter 13.
+Friday, the first night, in The Elf's Prisoner Chapter 15.